Crop yield

 Innovations, such as the use of fertilizer, the creation of better farming tools, and new methods of farming and improved crop varieties have improved yields.
 The higher the yield and more intensive use of the farmland, the higher the productivity and profitability of a farm; this increases the well-being of farming families.
 Surplus crops beyond the needs of subsistence agriculture can be sold or bartered.
 The more grain or fodder a farmer can produce, the more draft animals such as horses and oxen could be supported and harnessed for labour and production of manure.
 Increased crop yields also means fewer hands are needed on farm, freeing them for industry and commerce.
 This, in turn, led to the formation and growth of cities, which then translated into an increased demand for foodstuffs or other agricultural products.

+In 2025, around 1.7 billion people live in areas experiencing sizeable degradation-induced crop yield losses.
+Middle-income countries are the most affected, accounting for nearly 1 billion people, while in high-income countries, intensive input use sustains yields but masks degradation and increases environmental harm.
+Climate change is further compounding these pressures: a 2026 joint report by the FAO and the World Meteorological Organization (WMO) estimates that temperatures exceeding 25 °C trigger significant yield losses, with cascading effects on harvests and food prices that can persist for up to a year.

 Measurement

 The units by which the yield of a crop is usually measured today are kilograms per hectare or bushels per acre.
 In Brazil, the customary unit of production of "sacks" is used, equivalent to 60 kilograms (132.277 pounds), and as a result production is measured in sacks per hectare.

 Long-term cereal yields in the United Kingdom were some 500 kg/ha in medieval times, jumping to 2000 kg/ha in the Industrial Revolution, and jumping again to 8000 kg/ha in the Green Revolution.
 Each technological advance increasing the crop yield also reduces the society's ecological footprint.

 Yields are related to agricultural productivity, but are not synonymous.
 Agricultural productivity is measured in money produced per unit of land, but yields are measured in the weight of the crop produced per unit of land.
 A farmer can invest a large amount of money to increase his yields by a few percent, for example with an extremely expensive fertilizer, but if that cost is so high that it does not produce a comparative return on investment, his profits decline, and the higher yield can mean a lower agricultural productivity in this case.
 A yield is a 'partial measure of productivity', because it may fail to accurately measure the actual productivity of the farming operation by not including the totality of the inputs.